 - Reduce peak-hour queuing along Walnut Tree Close

 - Reduce the conflict between traffic exiting Walnut Tree Close and the gyratory

 - Create a more pleasant environment along the road to encourage more walking and cycling

-In Summer 2016 we undertook a public consultation (PDF) specifically focussed on Walnut Tree Close where detailed information was provided on the two proposals.
-We would like to thank everyone who took the time to respond to the consultation; an analysis of the responses can be found in the Walnut Tree Close consultation report (PDF).
+In Summer 2016 we undertook a public consultation specifically focused on Walnut Tree Close where feedback was sought on the proposals.
+We would like to thank everyone who took the time to respond to the consultation.

 2. Walnut Bridge

 The existing bridge over the River Wey will be replaced with a new bridge designed for non-motorised users, linking Guildford Rail Station to the Bedford Wharf area.
 The scheme is being delivered by Guildford Borough Council.